pagkly/Zed/Investopedia3/Vulture Fund Definition.md

 Vulture funds use alternative investing strategies, seeking bargain discount prices with substantial expected returns.
 Some people have looked down upon investment companies that operate like vulture funds, since they prey on the cheap debt of struggling investments, forcing companies to make payouts plus interest.

-Overall, vulture funds and vulture fund management are not typically for the [risk averse](https://www.investopedia.com/terms/r/riskaverse.asp).
+Overall, vulture funds and vulture fund management are not typically for the [[risk averse]](https://www.investopedia.com/terms/r/riskaverse.asp).
 Across the U.S. there are several investment managers who engage in this type of investing.
 Some of the most popular include Autonomy Capital, Canyon Capital, Monarch Alternative Capital and Aurelius Capital Management.

 ## Vulture Capitalists